Consumers demand more than traditional forms of engagement. They now have much higher expectations and expect brands to

 Book Marketing - Learn from the master of suspense - Dan Brown

 In the months leading up to the launch of Dan Brown's newest novel, Origin, BeeLiked created a series of teaser campaigns for his fans to learn little by little about the upcoming blockbuster novel.
 It started with a low key design contest to design a special limited edition cover for Origin.
 Six finalists were chosen and fans were invited to vote on their favourite.
 Those that voted were rewarded with a surprise - a personalized book signing video where Dan magically welcomes each person by name to his house and writes their name in the book.

 Music Marketing - Radiohead get's cryptic

 Get people involved

 If you successfully get people's attention, they will want to feel that your campaign will reward them - even if only by something as simple as giving them a way to be the first with the answers.
-For instance, you could allow your customers to sign up so they can be the first in the know, rewarding them for their involvement and keeping your product launch in their minds at the same time.
+For instance, you could allow your customers to sign up or opt-in so they can be the first in the know, rewarding them for their involvement and keeping your product launch in their minds at the same time.

 Don’t reveal too much too soon…